openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Overview

-This specification defines mechanisms to allow RPs to request and OPs to provide verifiable presentations via OpenID Connect.
-The specification currently focuses on W3C Verifiable Credentials but it can also be used with other credential formats as illustrated in (#alternative_credential_formats).
+This specification defines a mechanism on top of OAuth to request and provide Verifiable Presentations.
+Since OpenID Connect is based on OAuth, implementations can also be build on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].

-Verifiable presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
-A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

-There are two credential formats for VCs and VPs: JSON and JSON-LD.
-There are also two proof formats for VCs and VPs: JWT and Linked Data Proofs.
-Each of those formats has different properties and capabilities and each of them comes with different proof types.
-Proof formats are agnostic to the credential format chosen.
-However, the JSON credential format is commonly used with JSON Web Signatures (see [@VC_DATA], section 6.3.1).
-JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (see [@VC_DATA], section 6.3.2).
-Applications can use all beforementioned assertion and proof formats with this specification.
+The specification supports all kinds of Verifiable Credentials, such as W3C Verifiable Credentials but also ISO mDL or AnonCreds.
+The examples given in the main part of the specification use W3C Verifiable Credentials, examples in other credential formats are given in  (#alternative_credential_formats).

+Verifiable Presentations are requested by adding a parameter `presentation_definition` or a scope value `openid_presentation:<credential_type>` to an OAuth authorization request.
-This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authentication and token responses, in addition to ID Tokens (see (#vp_token)).
+This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authorization and token responses.

-Note that when both ID Token and VP Token are returned, each has a different function.
-The ID Token serves as an Authentication receipt that carries information regarding the Authentication Event of the End-user.
-The VP Token provides proof of possession of a third-party attested claims and carries claims about the user.

-Verifiers request verifiable presentations using the `claims` parameter as defined in (@!OpenID), using the syntax defined in DIF Presentation Exchange [@!DIF.PresentationExchange].

-# vp_token {#vp_token}

-This specification defines the following parameter `vp_token` that is used to request and return VP Token as specified in (#vp_token_request) and (#vp_token_request).

-* `vp_token`: a parameter that either directly contains a verifiable presentation or a JSON array with multiple verifiable presentations.

-## Request {#vp_token_request}
+# Request {#vp_token_request}

-A VP Token is requested by adding a new top-level element `vp_token` to the `claims` parameter.
-By default, this element contains a `presentation_definition` element, but can also refer to a presentation definition via an URI as defined below.

-NOTE: RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID.Core], Section 15.5.2., with every Authentication Request as a basis for replay detection.
-See (#preventing-replay).

-### Presentation definition
+The parameters comprising a request for Verifiable Presentations are given in the following:

+* `response_type`: REQUIRED. this parameter is defined in [@!RFC6749].
+The possible values are determined by the response type registry established by [@!RFC6749].
+This specification introduces the response type "vp_token".
+This response type asks the Authorization Server to only return a VP Token in the authorization response.
+* `scope`: OPTIONAL. this parameter is defined in [@!RFC6749].
+For the purpose of requesting a verifiable presentation, the client adds a scope value of the form `openid_presentation:<credential_type>`, e.g. `openid_presentation:healthcard`.
+See (#request_scope) for more details.
+* `presentation_definition`: OPTIONAL.
+A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
+See (#request_presentation_definition) for more details.
+* `presentation_definition_uri`: OPTIONAL.
+A string containing a URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
+See (#request_presentation_definition_uri) for more details.
+* `nonce`: REQUIRED.
+This parameter follows the definition given in [@!OpenID.Core].
+It is used to securely bind the Verifiable Presentation(s) provided by the authorization server to the particular transaction.

+Note: An request MAY contain `scope`, `presentation_definition`, and `presentation_definition_uri`.
+The authorization server MUST merge the requirements passed by this different parameters.
+If the same credential type is requested by `scope` and one of the other parameters, they are treated separately since they belong to different (explicitely or implicitely determined) input descriptors.

+TBD: this will result in multple presentation_defintion, which requires multiple presentation_submissions.
+That will be hard to be mapped since either we have multiple presentation submissions response parameters (all referring to the same vp_token) or a single presentation submussion parameter may contain an array of presentation submissions.
+It might be better to make the parameters mutual exclusive.

+## presentation_definition {#request_presentation_definition}

-This element contains a `presentation_definition` as defined in Section 4 of [@!DIF.PresentationExchange].
+This parameter contains a JSON object conforming to the syntax defined for `presentation_definition` elements in Section 4 of [@!DIF.PresentationExchange].

 Please note this draft defines a profile of [@!DIF.PresentationExchange] as follows:

 * The `format` element in the `presentation_definition` that represents supported presentation formats, proof types, and algorithms is not supported.
 Those are determined using new RP and OP metadata (see (#metadata)).

-The request syntax is illustrated in the following example:
+The following shows an example `presentation_definition` parameter:

 <{{examples/request/vp_token_type_only.json}}